Karkala: Culture and tradition

 The people of Karkala follow the Tuluva culture.
 Distinctive features of this culture include rituals of Bhuta Kola, Nagaradhane and Yakshagana.
 Tuluva New Year is called Bisu.

 Pilinalike or Tiger Dance is a unique form of folk dance in Tulu Nadu.
 The tiger is considered as the mount of Goddess Durga, and the dance is performed during the Dasara and Krishna Janmashthami festivals.
 Bhuta Kola or spirit worship is practised across the region, usually at night, invoking the spirits via an oracle, accompanied by traditional music and practices.

 The most popular local sport is Kambula, or buffalo racing, which is conducted in paddy fields.
 Koridakatta (Cockfighting) is another sport for village people.
 The Tuluva people have a high regard for nature and snakes in particular, so Nagaradhane, or snake worship, is also practised with the belief that the Naga Devatha (Snake God) will protect their communities.

 Language

 Karkala is a multilingual town.
 Tulu is the native language of the people, while the official language is Kannada.
-Konkani and Urdu are also widely spoken in the town.
+Konkani and Dakhni are also widely spoken in the town.